quynhsun/testinggit/Join Us/index.md

 Undergraduate Research Position – Spatial Software Development

 The Dries Lab at Boston University is seeking a highly motivated and skilled undergraduate student to join our team as a UROP research assistant.
 The successful candidate will contribute to the development and improvement of our spatial software tool, [Giotto](www.giottosuite.com), which is used for the analysis and visualization of spatial transcriptomics data.
-See https://www.bu.edu/urop/opportunity/biomedical-software-development/ for more information and instructions on how to apply.
+See [UROP link](https://www.bu.edu/urop/opportunity/biomedical-software-development/) for more information and instructions on how to apply.

 {% include section.html %}